mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 19 - Optional Arguments/readme.md

 # Detection

-Detection is easy if language supports optional arguments.
+Detection is easy if the language supports optional arguments.

 # Tags